ansible-content-lab/azure_ansible_deployment/README.md

 ### This Collection

-If you do not intend to make changes to the collection, then you can install directly from the `ansible-galaxy` CLI tool.
+Install the collection directly from the `ansible-galaxy` CLI tool.
 Examples in this readme will assume that you have done this.

 ```bash